 Participants Will Gain

-- Explore ways to quieten the thinking mind
+- Experience new ways to quieten the thinking mind

 - Willingness to trust the process, experiment and explore without expectation